FBA/OC Statement Updated June 2023

-The FBA is the preeminent national organization for private and government lawyers and judges involved in federal practice.
+The Federal Bar Association (FBA) is the preeminent national organization for lawyers and judges involved in federal practice.
 The organization’s mission is to strengthen the federal legal system and administration of justice by serving the interests and needs of federal practitioners, the federal judiciary, and the public.

-The Orange County Chapter of the FBA covers the spectrum of federal legal practice in Orange County.
-Regular programs and events provide a unique opportunity to meet federal judges and courthouse personnel, stay current on the latest developments in federal practice, and meet and learn from other federal practitioners in our community.
-The FBA/OC has won numerous national awards as an outstanding chapter for its innovative and valuable programs, as well as for its excellent newsletter.
+The Orange County Chapter of the FBA (FBA/OC) covers the spectrum of federal legal practice in Orange County and focuses on presenting frequent and topical CLE programs.
+Local federal judges participate in presenting many of the programs, provide insight on federal practice in Orange County, and serve on the FBA/OC Board of Directors.
+Programs and events provide a unique opportunity to interact with federal judges and personnel, stay current on developments in federal practice, and meet and learn from other federal practitioners in our community.

-The FBA/OC supports the local community by hosting an annual pro bono lunch with the goal of raising awareness of the various pro bono programs in the County.
-Additionally, FBA/OC members support the Federal Pro Se Clinic located at the Santa Ana courthouse via volunteer activities.
+FBA/OC also supports the local community by hosting an annual pro bono lunch to raise awareness of and participation in pro bono programs in the county.
+Its members also support the Federal Pro Se Clinic at the Ronald Regan Courthouse through volunteer activities.

-For more information, membership applications, or to join the FBA/OC, visit the website at www.fbaoc.com or contact FBA/OC Administration at firstname.lastname@example.org, or 949.608.9905 (phone and fax).
+For more information, membership applications, or to join the FBA/OC, visit the website at www.fbaoc.com or contact FBA/OC Administration at email@example.com, or 949-608-9905.